You are here

 5.8.6 Recalculation of whole PI payment when interim condition stabilised

 Once the impairment(s) for which interim compensation has been paid stabilises, PI compensation is recalculated at the final assessed rate (i.e. the weekly rate applicable at the date the final assessment is undertaken).
-If the final weekly rate of payment has increased, the ongoing periodic payment to the claimant is increased by the difference between the two.
+If the final weekly rate of payment has increased by any amount (i.e. there is no minimum threshold to be met in these circumstances), the ongoing periodic payment to the claimant is increased by the difference between the two.

 In either case, the new rate is subject to the rules for conversion to a lump sum set out in section 78 of the MRCA as discussed below.